nruffing/data-grid-vue/README.md

 ### v3.0.1
   - bugfix: header title and aria label incorrectly informs user that a column can be sorted when sort is turned on for the grid but not that specific column
-  - accessibility: scrollable region must have keyboard access for dgv-data-grid-body
+  - accessibility: scrollable region must have keyboard access for `dgv-data-grid-body`
-  - accessibility: aria-label attribute cannot be used on a span with no valid role attribute dgv-filter-operator-role
+  - accessibility: `aria-label` attribute cannot be used on a span with no valid `role` attribute for `dgv-filter-operator` and `options-header`.

 ### v3.0.0